top of page

 • ACADEMIC

-Prof. Dr. Nobuaki Minato studied at Waseda University (1995-1999) in Tokyo, Japan, Occidental College (1997-1998) in California, U.S.A., and Ecole Superieure de Commerce de Toulouse (2006-2007) in Toulouse, France.
-He holds a MBA degree in Aerospace Management (ESCT), for which he won the Best Performance Award.
-He holds Ph.D. in systems engineering (Keio University, 2013).
+Prof. Dr. Nobuaki Minato studied at Waseda University in Tokyo, Japan, from 1995 to 1999, and also attended Occidental College in California, USA, from 1997 to 1998.
+In 2006-2007, he studied at the Ecole Superieure de Commerce de Toulouse in Toulouse, France.
+He holds an MBA degree in Aerospace Management from ESCT, for which he received the Best Performance Award, and a Ph.D. in Systems Engineering from Keio University, which he obtained in 2013.

 • PROFESSIONAL

-Dr. Minato started his professional career at the National Space Development Agency of Japan (NASDA) and the Japan Aerospace Exploration Agency (JAXA).
-After being involved in various space development projects such as the International Space Station (ISS), Professor Minato moved to Toulouse, France, to study and practice aerospace management at the Ecole Superieure de Commece de Toulouse (ESTC) and involved in aerospace marketing practices at Avion de Transport Regional (ATR).
-He moved to academia in 2009 as a faculty member of the Graduate School of System Design and Management (SDM), Keio University, Tokyo, Japan.
-He is currently a professor of the Graduate School of Technology Management, Ritsumeikan University, Osaka, Japan.
-He was appointed for the vice dean of the graduate school from 2016 to 2018.
-He was a visiting researcher at National University of Singapore (NUS) from 2019 to 2020.
+Dr. Minato began his professional career at the National Space Development Agency of Japan (NASDA) and the Japan Aerospace Exploration Agency (JAXA).
+He was involved in various space development projects, including the International Space Station (ISS).
+He then moved to Toulouse, France, to study and practice aerospace management at the Ecole Superieure de Commerce de Toulouse (ESTC) and became involved in aerospace marketing practices at Avion de Transport Regional (ATR).

 • RESEARCH